 Between the switches is an indicator light that stays ON while the lamps are ON.

-D. COOL DOWN pushbutton with lamp Starts Cool Down cycle.
+D. COOL DOWN pushbutton with lamp

+Starts Cool Down cycle.
 Pressing this button begins a controlled cool down sequence.
-The furnace lamps shut down immediately, but the Cool Down circuit keeps the zone controllers, transport belt and cooling fans ON to help cool the furnace until one of these conditions occurs: - 1.
-All zones cool to below 100°C - 2.
-120 minutes have passed - 3.
-The operator pushes the red CLEAR pushbutton on the STATUS panel.
+The furnace lamps shut down immediately, but the Cool Down circuit keeps the zone controllers, transport belt and cooling fans ON to help cool the furnace until one of these conditions occurs:

+- 1. All zones cool to below 100°C

+- 2. 120 minutes have passed

+- 3. The operator pushes the red CLEAR pushbutton.

 While in COOL DOWN, the blue indicator in the pushbutton remains lit until the Cool Down condition is met, then the blue light turns OFF.

 COOL DOWN can be cancelled using the CLEAR button on the Status panel.

 Cool Down - Auto Shut Down.
-After starting COOL DOWN, if the operator then presses the red CONTROLS button, the cooling cycle will continue as above, except that after the cooling cycle is complete, all controls, displays, the PLC and the furnace shuts off completely. - 1.
-Auto Shut Down mode may be cancelled at any time by first pressing the CONTROLS pushbutton ON and then pressing the CLEAR pushbutton on the Status panel. - 2.
-In an emergency during Auto Shut Down mode, pressing any EMO button shuts off the PLC and the furnace completely.
-1.14.3 ENERGIZE LAMPS Panel A. Zone Selector Switches with Lamps Each switch turns the respective top or bottom heating elements in the designated zone ON or OFF.
+After starting COOL DOWN, if the operator then presses the red CONTROLS button, the cooling cycle will continue as above, except that after the cooling cycle is complete, all controls, displays, the PLC and the furnace shuts off completely.

+1. Auto Shut Down mode may be cancelled at any time by first pressing the CONTROLS pushbutton ON and then pressing the CLEAR pushbutton on the Status panel.

+2. In an emergency during Auto Shut Down mode, pressing any EMO button shuts off the PLC and the furnace completely.

+1.14.3 ENERGIZE LAMPS Panel

+A. Zone Selector Switches with Lamps

+Each switch turns the respective top or bottom heating elements in the designated zone ON or OFF.
 When a switch is turned CW, those elements are selected to be ON and the switch light turns ON.
 Turning a lighted switch CCW turns those elements OFF.

 Selected zones remain selected even when furnace power is OFF.

-Figure 1-11 Energize Lamps control panel NOTE: Change zone selection only with LAMPS OFF to maximize zone selection switch life.
-B. Edge Heater Switched Controls Each Edge Heat switch turns the respective left or right heating element ON or OFF.
-Rotating the switch clockwise increases power to the edge heater, clockwise decreases power.
-Turn full counter clockwise to click to full OFF when not in use.
-Note: Edge Heat should be used sparingly to add heat to product at the left and/or right sides of the belt.
-Increasingly higher levels of Edge Heat can reduce the ability of the zone controllers to properly control and stabilize the furnace.
+Figure 1-12 Energize Lamps control panel

+NOTE: Change zone selection only with LAMPS OFF to maximize zone selection switch life.

-1.14.4 TEMPERATURE Panel Controls Zone Temperature.
+1.14.4 TEMPERATURE Panel

+Controls Zone Temperature.
 Independent control of each furnace zone is provided by type K sensing thermocouples, located above the belt in each zone, coupled to digital temperature controllers that regulate the power output of the lamps and sense alarm or alert conditions in each zone.
-The behavior of the furnace zone heating elements is controlled via these sophisticated PID temperature controllers (Figure 1-12).
+The behavior of the furnace zone heating elements is controlled via these sophisticated PID temperature controllers (Figure 1-13).

-Figure 1-12 Zone Temperature Controllers Each zone controller is a digital single-loop PID controller with loop Autotune and three alarm functions.
+Figure 1-13 Zone Temperature Controllers

+Each zone controller is a digital single-loop PID controller with loop Autotune and three alarm functions.
 The controller's closed loop temperature control system uses K-type thermocouples for feedback.
-For each zone, four individual PID models are independently optimized to provide excellent furnace performance throughout the 100-960°C operating range of the furnace.
+For each zone, four individual PID models are independently optimized to provide excellent furnace performance throughout the 100-1000°C operating range of the furnace.
 The zone controllers automatically select the PID control model closest to the target setpoint.
-Zone temperature controller indicators and controls are illustrated in Figure 1-13.
+Zone temperature controller indicators and controls are illustrated in Figure 1-14.

 1.14.5 TRANSPORT Panel

 A. SPEED ADJUST Knob

 Sets belt speed setpoint.
 The Transport Speed Adjust knob enters the belt speed setpoint.
 CW rotation increases speed, CCW rotation decreases speed setpoint.
 Fine tuning is possible with roughly 10 turns between minimum and maximum speed.

 B. CALIBRATE light indicator

 The Calibrate indicator light illuminates whenever the SPEED ADJUST knob is being turned or the SPEED ADJUST system is in MANUAL MODE.